Proxy Target: Bridging the Gap Between Discrete Spiking Neural Networks and Continuous Control: Preliminaries

 \subsection{Target network soft update}

-Noticing that $Q_{\theta'}$ and $\pi_{\phi'}$ in Eq.(\ref{eq:critic_update}) are the target critic network and the target actor network respectively.
-Target network has the same architecture as the network being trained online.
-The parameters of the target network are updated explicitly by the Polyak function with a target smoothing factor $\tau$:
+The target networks $(\pi_{\phi'}, Q_{\theta'})$ share the same architecture as their online counterparts $(\pi_\phi, Q_\theta)$ but are updated more slowly to provide stable learning targets.
+Their parameters are updated by the Polyak function with smoothing factor $\tau$:

-The target network soft update is so important that almost all continuous control algorithms use it.
-As shown in Eqs.(\ref{eq:actor_update},\ref{eq:critic_update}) the actor network and the critic network are co-trained jointly with the sense of bootstrapping.
-This interdependence between the actor and the critic causes oscillations in both networks.
-The target network is designed to weaken the interaction between the online networks, alleviating bootstrapping and oscillations by remaining a relatively steady output.
+These soft updates play a crucial role in off-policy continuous-control algorithms.
+As shown in Eqs.~(\ref{eq:actor_update}, \ref{eq:critic_update}), the actor and critic are jointly optimized through bootstrapping, which can cause oscillatory updates due to their mutual dependence.
+The target networks mitigate this by producing slowly changing targets, thereby stabilizing training and preventing divergence.